 Jenny Wilding Cardon

-Jenny’s been designing since high school.
+Jenny’s been designing with fabric since high school.
 Back then, she would create eccentric, rebellious items of clothing, and then make her friends wear them to school.
 After graduating from college in Utah with a degree in Women’s Studies, Jenny spent three years with her husband in Seattle.
 A crux of American quiltmaking, the city introduced her to the lively art, along with the many coworkers she befriended while working at Martingale.

 Jenny worked as a copywriter for Martingale for one day short of ten years before giving up her position to be a stay-at-home mom.
 When her husband went back to school, she picked up part-time work as Martingale’s web assistant.
 In 2011 she became content editor, and now spends most of her time playing at the Stitch This! blog.

 The birth of her first son inspired Jenny to write her first pattern collection, The Little Box of Baby Quilts.
 Her designs have also appeared on the covers of Quilts and More and Quilt It for Kids magazines, as well as in McCall’s Quilting and Simple Quilts and Sewing.
 In 2011 she wrote ReSew, a how-to book that pairs her two creative outlets—thrifting and sewing.